The Dehn function of SL(n;Z): Preliminaries

 \subsection{Words and curves}

-If $S$ is a set, we call a formal product of elements of $S$ and their formal inverses a {\em word} in $S$.
-For our purposes, $S$ will usually be a set of generators $\{g_1,\dots\}$ of a group $G$; we call a word {\em reduced} if no generator appears next to its inverse.
-If
+If $G$ is a group with finite generating set $S$, we call a formal product of elements of $S$ and their inverses a {\em word} in $S$.
+By abuse of notation, we will also call this a word in $G$ and leave $S$ implicit.

-is a word, we call $\ellw(u):=n$ its length.
-We denote the set of words in $S$ by $S^*$, and if $g,h\in S^*$, we let $gh$ be their concatenation.
 We denote the empty word by $\emptyword$.
-When $S$ is a generating set for $G$, there is a natural evaluation map from $S^*$ to $G$, and we say that a word {\em represents} the corresponding group element.
+There is a natural evaluation map taking words in $G$ to $G$, and we say that a word {\em represents} its corresponding group element.
+If $w=s_1^{\pm1}\dots s_n^{\pm1}$, we say that $w$ has length $\ell(w)=n$.

-A word $w$ in $S$ corresponds to a path in the Cayley graph of $G$ with respect to $S$.
-This path connects $e$ (the identity element) to the element that $w$ represents, and if $w$ is reduced, the path does not double back on itself.
-Simplicial paths in the Cayley graph which start at $e$ are in bijective correspondence with words in $S$.